 Get news articles for Spanish learners in 2019-2020 school year!

 For the last three years, Spanish students have been able to follow the top stories from the Spanish-speaking world in El mundo en tus manos.
 Each week, Maris Hawkins and I identify important and interesting current events and write up comprehensible summaries so that beginning language learners can understand.
 As we prepare for the 2019-2020…Read More

-This post is for all the Spanish teachers.
-No matter who you are, no matter where you are, no matter what or how you teach, this post is about your curriculum.
-It is about how you--how we--include afrolatinidad in our courses.
-It is about how you--how we--share with our students the many different colors of latino.
+No matter who you are, no matter where you are, no matter what content or levels or how you teach, this post is about your Spanish curriculum.
+It is about how you–how we–include afrolatinidad in our courses.
+It is about how you–how we–share with our students the many different colors of latino.
 Wait, what’s that you say?
 You…Read More

 Head’s up, USA: “Gas Shortage in Mexico could mess up your Super Bowl party by causing a guacamole crisis“.
 You’ve GOT to be kidding me.
 Language teachers share authentic perspectives Perhaps you have heard mention of the gas shortage in Mexico.
 In an effort to crack down on the costly huachicol (petroleum theft), Mexico’s newly inaugurated president Andrés Manuel…Read More

 Whether you call them Stations or Centers, you probably love them—and so do your students.
 Stations give you a laissez-faire teaching day and provide lots of movement and small group interaction for students.
 Stations do not, however, come without challenges.
 Stations often take quite a bit of prep work.
 For the proficiency oriented, comprehension based…Read More